Joesley Batista

-Joesley Mendonça Batista (born 8 December 1972) is a Brazilian businessman, son of José Batista Sobrinho.
+Joesley Mendonça Batista (born 5 February 1972) is a Brazilian businessman and son of José Batista Sobrinho.
 He is responsible for the expansion and internationalization process of JBS S.A., the largest meat-packing company in the world, and one of the main agribusiness companies in Brazil, and J&F Investimentos which he shares with his wife, Flora, and five children.
 As of October 2021, his net worth was estimated at US$4.1 billion.

 Early life

 He is the son of José Batista Sobrinho, who founded JBS S.A., the largest meat-packing company in the world, and one of the main agribusiness companies in Brazil, and J&F Investimentos.
 José is married to Flora Mendonça Batista, and their children include: Valere Batista Mendonça Ramos, Vanessa Mendonça Batista, Wesley Mendonça Batista, Joesley Mendonça Batista and Vivianne Mendonça Batista.

 Career

 He was listed in 2016 among the 70 main billionaires of Brazil by Forbes magazine.